 HOW DO I TREAT MY SYMPTOMS?

 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever.
-Sometimes doctors tell you to use both types of medicine.
+Sometimes health care providers will tell you to use both types of medicine.

 A fever does not need to come all the way down to normal.
 Most people will feel better if their temperature drops by one degree.

-Over-the-counter cold medicines may relieve some of your symptoms.
-Throat lozenges or sprays that contain an anesthetic will help with your sore throat.
+Over-the-counter cold medicines may relieve some symptoms.
+Throat lozenges or sprays that contain an anesthetic will help with sore throat.
 Check your student health center’s web site for more information.

 WHAT ABOUT ANTIVIRAL MEDICATIONS?